andrelkj/GravidadeZero/README.md

 4. Run the smoke test through console

 We'll now have an idea about the health of the application to allow or not its evolution

 ---

+# Screen Resolution

+Always consider the screen resolution while creating and executing test cases.
+To optimize it you can consider the lower required resolution so all elements can be displayed and tested properly for diverent devices.

+---